Data protection by design and default is nothing new. Essentially, its the GDPR’s version of ‘privacy by design’.

 - Giving individuals a simple, easy-to-access method for adjusting their privacy settings and exercising their data subject rights.

-Are there templates for adopting data protection by design and by default?
+Easily adopt data protection by design and default

 After all, the premise of this method is that organisations address specific issues concerning the way they operate.